-- walls and ceilings exposed to the outside atmosphere have a continuous water vapor retarder with a rating of one perm (6x10-11 kg per pa-sec-m2) or less with openings gasketed or sealed and - b. weather stripping has been added on openable windows and doors and - c. caulking or sealants are applied to areas such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical and gas lines and at other openings.
+- walls and ceilings exposed to the outside atmosphere have a continuous water vapor retarder with a rating of one perm (6 x 10-11 kg per pa-sec-m) or less with openings gasketed or sealed and - b. weather stripping has been added on openable windows and doors and - c. caulking or sealants are applied to areas such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical and gas lines and at other openings.

-If your home meets all of the three criteria above, you must provide additional fresh air.
+If your home meets all of these three criteria, you must provide additional fresh air.
 See Ventilation Air From Outdoors, page 7.

-If your home does not meet all of the three criteria above, proceed to Determining Fresh-Air Flow For Heater Location, page 6.
+If your home does not meet all of the three criteria above, proceed to Determining Fresh-Air Flow For Heater Location.